emil10001/OkHttpAndroidExample/Readme.md

 ## OkHttp Android Example

-Currently not functional.
-It seems to be connecting, but I need to handle the output properly.
-Fix coming soon!

 This is a simple example of implementing [Square's OkHttp library](https://github.com/square/okhttp) in an Android app

 ### OkHttp